Fish and Wildlife Commission to meet August 13

 - South Addition to Cree Crossing WMA

-The commission also will selection organizations to auction 2021 moose, sheep, goat, mule deer and elk licenses and will recognize Jim Stone for his service to fisheries conservation efforts.
+The commission also will announce the selection of organizations to auction 2021 moose, sheep, goat, mule deer and elk licenses and will recognize Jim Stone for his long service to fisheries conservation.

 FWP ensures its meetings are fully accessible to those with special needs.
 To request arrangements, call FWP at 406-444-3186.